 When in straight-and-level flight, learn to judge the distance from the lead A/C in number of rotor discs.
-The instructor will point out reference points in the lead A/C to be used to maintain a 45-degree angle.
-The vertical separation of one to three feet will be automatic after a little practical experience.
+The instructor will point out reference points in the lead A/C to be used to maintain a 45° angle.
+The vertical separation of 1-3 feet will be automatic after a little practical experience.